murphyyhuang/mini_transformer/README.md

 Under the `pct/utils/data_reader.py`, currently do not support different data reader class.

 ### Models
 The main part for the model structure.
-In order to add more models to this framework, refer to the following steps:
+To add more models into this framework, refer to the following steps:

 1. Create class that extends T2TModel in this example it will be a copy of existing basic fully connected network:
 ```